Therapy for Anxious Misfits, Overachievers, and Sensitive Souls

 You need ongoing crisis or psychiatric support outside of therapy sessions.

-You’re not interested in exploring how systems like patriarchy, racism, or fat phobia shape your stress and self-image.
+You’re not interested in exploring how systems like patriarchy, racism, and fat phobia shape your stress and self-image.

 You’re uncomfortable working with LGBTQIA+-affirming therapy or a queer-friendly practice.